If the court orders a subject individual not to possess a firearm under subd. 1.

 When a recommitment hearing under sub.
 (13) (g) 3. is before the same judge who conducted the original commitment proceeding, a request for substitution under s.
 801.58 is not allowed.
+State ex rel.
 Serocki v.
-Circuit Court for Clark County, 163 Wis.
+Circuit Court, 163 Wis.
 2d 152

 , 471 N.W.2d 49

 Sub.
 (15) does not authorize the appeal of a court commissioner's order to the court of appeals; proper review is a new hearing by the circuit court.
-In Matter of Mental Condition of C.M.B., 165 Wis.
+Dane County v.
+C.M.B., 165 Wis.
 2d 703

 , 478 N.W.2d 385

 An involuntary commitment may not be ordered on summary judgment.
-Matter of Mental Condition of Shirley J.C., 172 Wis.
+Shirley J.C. v.
+Walworth County, 172 Wis.
 2d 371

 , 493 N.W.2d 382